University of South Florida St. Petersburg

 NWS Reu

-The Making Waves cohort will spend ten weeks on campus developing their research skills in oceanography and gaining a better understanding of the interdisciplinary nature of oceanographic research and the relevant field of science communication.
+The Making Waves cohort spent ten weeks developing their research skills in oceanography and gaining a better understanding of the interdisciplinary nature of oceanographic research and the relevant field of science communication.

-Activities are divided into two focus areas, with most dedicated to hands-on research projects and the rest toward enhanced experiential activities such as professional development, science communication workshops and field trips around the St. Petersburg Innovation District, which includes USF St. Petersburg; Johns Hopkins All Children's Hospital; Orlando Health Bayfront Hospital; and multiple government agencies such as the U.S. Geological Survey, U.S. Coast Guard, the Florida Fish and Wildlife Conservation Commission Fish and Wildlife Research Institute (FWRI) and the National Oceanic and Atmospheric Administration (NOAA).
+Activities were divided into two focus areas, with most dedicated to hands-on research projects and the rest toward enhanced experiential activities such as professional development, science communication workshops and field trips around the Tampa Bay area.
+Students visited multiple government agencies such as the National Weather Service (NWS), National Oceanic and Atmospheric Administration (NOAA), U.S. Geological Survey, U.S. Coast Guard and the Florida Fish and Wildlife Conservation Commission Fish and Wildlife Research Institute (FWRI).

 "We have a lot of valuable assets around our campus," said Ana Arellano, assistant professor of instruction in CMS whose research focuses on chemical oceanography.
-"We will do several experiential field trips so the students can start looking at career options and graduate schools for the future."
+"We have several experiential field trips so the students can start looking at career options and graduate schools for the future."

-Participants will conduct research inside the labs at CMS and in the Gulf of Mexico aboard the research vessel F.G.
+Participants also got to conduct research inside the labs at CMS and in the Gulf of Mexico aboard the research vessel F.G.
 Walton Smith.

 Students studying samples

-Students are studying the seasonal differences in sediment texture and composition and characterization of benthic macrofauna associated with upside-down jellyfish blooms at selected sites in Jobos Bay, Puerto Rico.
+Students studied the seasonal differences in sediment texture and composition and characterization of benthic macrofauna associated with upside-down jellyfish blooms at selected sites in Jobos Bay, Puerto Rico.

-"Students will be able to collect their own samples and work with their data," Arellano said.
-"So, instead of coming in and using the samples we have in our lab, the students will become familiar with the process of collecting them and present their data at the end of the summer."
+"Students collected their own samples and worked with their data," Arellano said.
+"So, instead of coming in and using the samples we have in our lab, the students became familiar with the process of collecting them and presented their data at the end of the summer."

-The cohort for the PIACCART REU will spend nine weeks on campus focusing on climate adaptation and resiliency research.
+The cohort for the PIACCART REU spent nine weeks on campus focusing on climate adaptation and resiliency research.

-The students, who come from diverse and underserved backgrounds, will have the opportunity to gain interdisciplinary research experience related to the effects of climate change on human health and vulnerable communities that are more at risk.
-Students will measure concentrations of organic pollutants in three neighborhoods with different socioeconomic profiles in the Tampa Bay area.
+The students, who came from diverse and underserved backgrounds, had the opportunity to gain interdisciplinary research experience related to the effects of climate change on human health and vulnerable communities that are more at risk.
+Students measured concentrations of organic pollutants in three neighborhoods with different socioeconomic profiles in the Tampa Bay area.

-"We are bringing in students from different backgrounds like engineering, environmental science, music and even literature where the subject of adaptation and resiliency can be applied to their academic area of study," said Richard Mbatu, an associate professor in environmental policy.
+"We bring in students from different backgrounds like engineering, environmental science, music and even literature where the subject of adaptation and resiliency can be applied to their academic area of study," said Richard Mbatu, an associate professor in environmental policy.

 Return to article listing